Ditectrev/Salesforce-Certified-Data-Cloud-Consultant/README.md

 ### Cumulus Financial wants to be able to track the daily transaction volume of each of its customers in real time and send out a notification as soon as it detects volume outside a customer's normal range.
 What should a consultant do to accommodate this request?

-- [ ] Use a calculated insight paired with a flow.
+- [ ] Use a Calculated Insight paired with a flow.
 - [ ] use streaming data transform with a flow.
 - [x] Use a streaming insight paired with a data action.
 - [ ] Use streaming data transform combined with a data action.

 **[⬆ Back to Top](#table-of-contents)**

-### Cumulus Financial uses calculated insights to compute the total banking value per branh for its high net worth customers.
-In the calculated insight, `banking value` is a metric, `branch` is a dimension, and `high net worth` is a filter.
+### Cumulus Financial uses Calculated Insights to compute the total banking value per branh for its high net worth customers.
+In the Calculated Insight, `banking value` is a metric, `branch` is a dimension, and `high net worth` is a filter.
 What can be included as an attribute in activation?

 - [ ] `high net worth` (filter).
 - [ ] `branch` (dimension) and (banking metric).